Sorry, you need to enable JavaScript to visit this website.

 Since the implementation of the Youth Guarantee Initiative in 2014-2019, more than 4.3 million young people in district labour offices have been covered by the programme and 2.7 million have completed participation in the programme within 4 months of registration due to employment, training, vocational preparation and internship.

 New edition of the Youth Guarantee Initiative.
-The Ministry of Family and Social Policy is working on a new edition of the Youth Guarantee Initiative (GdM).
-The new EU Council Recommendation of October 2020 on Strengthening the Youth Guarantee places much more emphasis on the preparation of digital competences of participants in activation activities under the programme (Council Recommendation of 30 October 2020 on A Bridge to Jobs - Reinforcing the Youth Guarantee and replacing the Council Recommendation of 22 April 2013 on establishing a Youth Guarantee 2020/C 372/01).
+The Ministry of Family and Social Policy plans to continue a new edition of the Youth Guarantee Initiative (GdM).
+The new EU Council Recommendation of October 2020 on Strengthening the Youth Guarantee was placed much more emphasis on the preparation of digital competences of participants in activation activities under the programme (Council Recommendation of 30 October 2020 on A Bridge to Jobs - Reinforcing the Youth Guarantee and replacing the Council Recommendation of 22 April 2013 on establishing a Youth Guarantee 2020/C 372/01).
 Therefore, the draft update assumes that any candidate interested in participating will be able to undergo a validation of their existing competences at the beginning and, if deficiencies are identified, will have the opportunity to correct them by participating in a training course to improve digital competences.
 The financial source will be the European Social Fund (ESF), under the next financial perspective 2021-2027.

 The new edition of Guarantees for Youth (2022) is addressed to young people in four subgroups: